Guide

 The static-password model makes multi-account work painful.
 Each Apple ID needs its own 16-character password stored somewhere in plaintext.
 There's no refresh, no scope, and no rotation that doesn't force you to touch every downstream consumer.

 The CLI talks to the Nylas API instead.
 Nylas handles the iCloud auth dance, manages refresh tokens, and pools connections.
-You authenticate once and sends work from the primary mailbox, iCloud+ custom domains, and Hide My Email relays through the same command.
+You authenticate once and sends work from the connected iCloud mailbox through the same command surface used for Gmail, Outlook, Yahoo, and IMAP.

 brew install nylas/nylas-cli/nylas